griimgir/JPL-project/README.md

 To get started you will need NPM and Node.js: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

-to install Dependencies required for this front-end project run npm command to install dependencies in `package.json`
+To install Dependencies required for this front-end project run npm command to install dependencies in `package.json`

 ```
     npm install